-Ground Improvement Options
+Ground Improvement Options for Stabilization of Subgrade

 Improvement of the sub-grade is integral with and dependent on the improvement of the underlying natural ground formation.
 Ground treatment is required at poor ground areas, as the naturally occurring sub-soils may be unable to support the embankment and rail system without exceeding the requirements of the client’s design brief.

 Various methods of ground treatment for soft ground can be broadly categorized into the structural (rigid) and the geotechnical solutions based on various considerations, which included the height of fill, thickness and compressibility of the soil as well as time and cost.
 Following methods of ground treatment can be adopted for various poor ground conditions: